GSA/digitalgov.gov/content/post/2015-10-15-learn-about-the-fight-against-transnational-crime-with-interpol-washington.md

 date: 2015-10-15 10:00:13 -0400
 title: 'Learn about the Fight Against Transnational Crime with INTERPOL Washington'
 summary: 'INTERPOL Washington&mdash;What is it?
-It&rsquo;s a movie.
-It&rsquo;s the latest spy novel&amp;#8230;No, it&rsquo;s a mobile app from INTERPOL Washington, a component of the U.S. Department of Justice.
+It’sa movie.
+It’sthe latest spy novel&amp;#8230;No, it’sa mobile app from INTERPOL Washington, a component of the U.S. Department of Justice.
 INTERPOL Washington, the United States National Central Bureau, serves as the designated representative to the International Criminal Police Organization (INTERPOL)&nbsp;on'
 authors: [nramprasad]
 categories:
   - Mobile